babaniyi/LLMs-for-RecSys/README.md

 ## **Data**

 This project uses Amazon Appliance Reviews data for training, validation, and testing.
-The dataset can be broadky categorised into:
+The dataset can be broadly categorised into:
 - **User Reviews**: Including `user_id`, `review_text`, `parent_asin`, and `timestamp`.
 - **Product Metadata**: Including `parent_asin`, `title`, `category`, `features`, `price`, and more.